 Starting on line 10 of Form 1040, you get to begin subtracting from the total of these income sources so you only have to pay taxes on the balance.

 Line 10 specifically reports your adjustments to income—those above-the-line tax breaks that are so advantageous because you get to claim them in addition to itemizing your other deductions or claiming the standard deduction.
 You’ll calculate these in part two of Schedule 1 and transfer the total to line 10a.

 Line 10b allows you to claim up to $300 for cash contributions you made to a qualifying charity during the coronavirus pandemic.
 Normally, you would have to itemize to claim a tax deduction for charitable contributions, but you can claim them here as an adjustment to income and claim the standard deduction as well for tax year 2020.

 On line 10c, you’ll add lines 10a and 10b together to get your total adjustments to income.
 Subtract that result from line 9 to get your adjusted gross income, which you write on line 11.

 The charitable contribution adjustment to income is unique to the 2020 Form 1040 tax return, meaning it is only available for that tax year.

 You can claim the standard deduction or enter the total of your itemized deductions on line 12.
 Your taxable income appears on line 15 after you’ve made all these subtractions.

 Tax Credits and Taxes Paid

-Page two of Form 1040 calculates the tax you owe on your taxable income.
-This is where the amount that has already been withheld from your paycheck, as well as any estimated tax payments you made during the year, is recorded and subtracted.
+Page 2 of Form 1040 calculates the tax you owe on your taxable income.
+This is where the amount that has already been withheld from your paycheck as well as any estimated tax payments you made during the year is recorded and subtracted.
 Certain refundable tax credits can be deducted here as well because they act just like payments made.

 Nonrefundable tax credits are entered on Schedule 3, and the total from line 13 on that schedule is transferred to line 31 of your Form 1040.